CumulusNetworks/docs/content/cumulus-linux-51/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 - Small Form factor Pluggables (SFP)
 - Quad Small Form factor Pluggables (QSFP)

-Each form factor contains an EEPROM with information about the capabilities of the module and various groups of required or optional registers to query or control aspects of the module when needed.
+Each form factor contains an EEPROM with information about the capabilities of the module and various groups of required or optional registers to query or control aspects of the module.
 The output from the `ethtool -m <swp>` command decodes the main values.

-The SFF/MSA specifications define the memory locations for the fields in the EEPROM and the common registers:
+The SFF MSA specifications define the memory locations for the fields in the EEPROM and the common registers:

 - SFP: {{<exlink url="https://members.snia.org/document/dl/25916" text="SFF-8472">}}: *Management Interface for SFP+* (PDF)
 - QSFP: {{<exlink url="https://members.snia.org/document/dl/26418" text="SFF-8636">}} *Management Interface for 4-lane Modules and Cables* (PDF)